 The new Skills and Training Incentive assists older Australians to update their skills and stay in the workforce.

 The incentive provides your business with up to $2,200 (GST inclusive) to fund training to help your employees build skills to remain in the workforce longer.
 The Skills and Training Incentive is directly linked to the Skills Checkpoint Program.

 Either your business or your employee must match the incentive to ensure a joint investment in your skills development.
 More information can be found online at the Skills and Training Incentive page.

-Skills Checkpoint for Older Workers program (Department of Education, Skills and Employment)
+Skills Checkpoint for Older Workers program

 The Skills Checkpoint for Older Workers program provides support to workers aged 45-70 who are at risk of losing their job.
 They can get advice on how to use their existing skills to gain new jobs or help them identify what skills and training they may need to do another job in your business.